ibm-cloud-docs/schematics/cli-reference.md

       <td>Optional.
 Enter the name and value for the input variables that you declared in your Terraform configuration files.
 All variables that you enter in this section must be already declared in your Terraform configuration files.
 For more information about how to declare variables in a configuration file, see [Using input variables to customize resources](/docs/schematics?topic=schematics-create-tf-config#configure-variables). </td>
      </tr></tbody></table></dd>
   <dt><code>--id <em>WORKSPACE_ID</em></code>, <code>-i <em>WORKSPACE_ID</em></code></dt>
 <dd>Required.
 The unique identifier of the workspace that you want to update.
-To retrieve the ID of a workspace, run <code>ibmcloud terraform workspace list</code>.</dd>
+To retrieve the ID of a workspace, run <code>ibmcloud schematics workspace list</code>.</dd>
   <dt><code>--json</code>, <code>-j</code></dt>
 <dd>Optional.
 Return the CLI output in JSON format.</dd>
 </dl>